Vision Recognition: Self-Aware Car | Ajmain Naqib

 Source Code: Github

 My advanced project is to build a self-aware car.
 It’s objective would be to identify road signs and behave appropriately alongside parking by itself using vision recognition and ultrasonic sensors when it’s complete.
 My first milestone was to make a mecanum wheel drive which would properly drive and avoid any obstacles.

-circumference at 45 degree to the plane of the wheel, parallel to axis of rotation.
-By rotating different wheels in different direction, the vehicle can be moved in different directions like forward, backward, left, right, diagonally.
+circumference at 45 degrees to the plane of the wheel, parallel to the axis of rotation.
+By rotating different wheels in a different direction, the vehicle can be moved in different directions like forward, backward, left, right, diagonally.

-Also I have an ultrasonic sensor attached to it which indicates the robot when to stop in order to avoid an obstacles.
-How an ultrasonic sensor works is, it convert ultrasound waves to electrical signals or vice versa.
+Also, I have an ultrasonic sensor attached to it which indicates the robot when to stop in order to avoid obstacles.
+How an ultrasonic sensor works is that it converts ultrasound waves to electrical signals or vice versa.
 The trigger pin emits a wave and echo pin receives it.
-With the distance formula using speed of sound and the time it can be calculated how far the object is for an obstacle.
+With the distance formula using the speed of sound and the time it can be calculated how far the object is for an obstacle.
 I made a mount for the sensor.

-For my starter project I put together a voice changer from the Vellman-kit’s MK171 voice changer kit.
+For my starter project, I put together a voice changer from the Velleman-kit’s MK171 voice changer kit.

-One important component of this project is it’s ICs, integrated circuit, which is a set of electronic circuit on a small plate, which is made out of semiconductor materials.
+One important component of this project is it’s ICs, integrated circuit, which is a set of electronic circuits on a small plate, which is made out of semiconductor materials.
 This makes a circuit much smaller.
-In this project I used 2 ICs-HT8950 voice modulator and LM386 amplifier.
-HT8950 is the component which has several steps to shift frequencies to make an input from a microphone have a dramatic change for the output such as robot voice, high-low pitch, and vibrato.
-LM386 is low voltage audio power amplifier.
+In this project, I used 2 ICs-HT8950 voice modulator and LM386 amplifier.
+HT8950 is the component which has several steps to shift frequencies to make an input from a microphone have a dramatic change in the output such as robot voice, high-low pitch, and vibrato.
+LM386 is a low voltage audio power amplifier.
 It takes the output from HT8950 and processes it and delivers it to the speaker, which is the final output mode.